-The proposed bill amends the Code of Alabama 1975 to enhance the collection and dissemination of biometric identifiers, particularly by law enforcement agencies.
+The proposed bill HB513 Engrossed amends the Code of Alabama 1975 to enhance the management of biometric identifiers and background checks, particularly by law enforcement agencies.
 It establishes the Alabama Background Check Service and the Alabama Rap Back Program, allowing the Alabama Law Enforcement Agency (ALEA) to conduct background checks for noncriminal justice purposes, such as employment and licensing.
-The bill introduces new definitions for terms like "background check" and "noncriminal justice purpose," while also repealing Article 4 of Chapter 2 of Title 32, which pertains to criminal history information.
-Additionally, it allows ALEA to set fees for background checks and imposes penalties for misuse of background check reports.
+Key insertions include definitions for "background check," "criminal history record information," and "noncriminal justice purpose," which clarify the law's application.
+The bill also introduces a framework for collecting fees for background checks and establishes penalties for misuse of background check reports.
+Notably, it repeals Article 4 of Chapter 2 of Title 32, which previously governed criminal history information.

 Statutes affected: Introduced: 41-9-590, 41-9-594, 41-9-625, 41-9-650, 41-9-650, 41-9-650, 41-9-650, 41-9-650, 41-9-650, 41-9-590, 41-9-594, 41-9-625, 41-9-650